-The Internet presents a new frontier with unlimited potential.
+The Internet has grown from a new frontier with unlimited potential to a must have in the business world.
 The purpose of this Guide is to ensure that legal issues are properly considered to provide individuals and businesses maximum protection with minimum liability.